onnx/onnx/docs/Hub.md

 model = hub.load("resnet50", force_reload=True)
 ```

+We include this flag for completeness but note that models in the cache are disambiguated with sha256 hashes so
+ the force_reload flag is not necessary for normal use.
 Finally we note that the model cache directory structure will mirror the directory structure
 specified by the `model_path` field of the manifest, but with file names disambiguated with model SHA256 Hashes.